10 Health Care Stocks With Whale Alerts In Today's Session

 Explanation

-• Regarding BMY (NYSE:BMY), we observe a call option trade with bearish sentiment.
-It expires in 602 day(s) on January 16, 2026.
-Parties traded 40 contract(s) at a $25.00 strike.
-The total cost received by the writing party (or parties) was $67.6K, with a price of $1690.0 per contract.
-There were 1469 open contracts at this strike prior to today, and today 215 contract(s) were bought and sold.
+• Regarding TMO (NYSE:TMO), we observe a call option trade with bearish sentiment.
+It expires in 31 day(s) on June 28, 2024.
+Parties traded 170 contract(s) at a $590.00 strike.
+The total cost received by the writing party (or parties) was $92.3K, with a price of $543.0 per contract.
+There were 1 open contracts at this strike prior to today, and today 170 contract(s) were bought and sold.

-• Regarding LLY (NYSE:LLY), we observe a call option sweep with bearish sentiment.
-It expires in 28 day(s) on June 21, 2024.
-Parties traded 60 contract(s) at a $810.00 strike.
-This particular call needed to be split into 11 different trades to become filled.
-The total cost received by the writing party (or parties) was $138.7K, with a price of $2320.0 per contract.
-There were 665 open contracts at this strike prior to today, and today 136 contract(s) were bought and sold.
+• Regarding DHR (NYSE:DHR), we observe a call option sweep with bearish sentiment.
+It expires in 234 day(s) on January 17, 2025.
+Parties traded 37 contract(s) at a $270.00 strike.
+This particular call needed to be split into 6 different trades to become filled.
+The total cost received by the writing party (or parties) was $60.6K, with a price of $1640.0 per contract.
+There were 1079 open contracts at this strike prior to today, and today 146 contract(s) were bought and sold.

 Options Alert Terminology - Call Contracts: The right to buy shares as indicated in the contract. - Put Contracts: The right to sell shares as indicated in the contract. - Expiration Date: When the contract expires.
 One must act on the contract by this date if one wants to use it. - Premium/Option Price: The price of the contract.